ygsa/telegraf/plugins/inputs/postgresql_extensible/README.md

   # connection with the server and doesn't restrict the databases we are trying
   # to grab metrics for.
   #
-  address = "host=localhost user=postgres sslmode=disable"
+  servers = ["host=localhost user=postgres sslmode=disable"]

-  # A list of databases to pull metrics about.
+  ## A  list of databases to explicitly ignore.
 If not specified, metrics for all
-  # databases are gathered.
+  ## databases are gathered.
+Do NOT use with the 'databases' option.
-  # databases = ["app_production", "testing"]
+  # ignored_databases = ["postgres", "template0", "template1"]
-  #

   # Define the toml config where the sql queries are stored
   # New queries can be added, if the withdbname is set to true and there is no
   # databases defined in the 'databases field', the sql query is ended by a 'is